-Aman Kumar, Co-founder, Kalagato
+Aman Kumar, Co-Founder, KalaGato

-The year 2020 will forever be characterized by COVID-19.
+The year 2020 will forever be characterised by COVID-19.
 Life as we knew it, came to a standstill ever since the first lockdown was enforced on March 23 across the country.
 Confined to their homes, those who could - took to the internet.

 According to an IAMAI-Nielsen Report on Digital India, as of November 2019, the total number of internet users in India stood at 504 million, out of which 433 million internet users were above the age of 12.

 The fillip to our digital lives has been phenomenal over the last couple of months, courtesy COVID-19.
 It would not be incorrect to say that this pandemic achieved digital growth and consumer adoption in a few months that would otherwise have taken a number of years.